duraki/duraki.github.io/posts/i/00016-redhat-on-mba-15.md

 ---
-title: Challenge/ Apple & Redhat Enterprise Linux
+title: Xps/ Apple, RedHat & Network
 date: Nov 12 2017
-tags: ["challenge", "redhat", "rhel", "macbook", "air", "setup"]
+tags: ["firstxplatstuff", "redhat", "macbook", "air"]
 ---

 ## What?

-Trying to setup a sort of normal distro on Macbook is itself demanding task, but stepping up the game and putting RedHat on a tiny Air is another fun.
+Trying to setup a sort of normal distro on MacBook is itself demanding task, but stepping up the game and putting RedHat on a tiny Air seems quite fun.

 Older Macbook of mine survived with Ubuntu for a fair time.
 Common issues takes time, like network connection setup and small polishing details, which is